scabilos/BeautyFiler/README.md

 5. When there is more than one space between words, delete one space until only one remains (can process max 3 spaces between words): ugly   file  name.txt --> Ugly File Name.txt

 6. Capitalize every word: ugly file name.txt --> Ugly File Name.txt

+Version 1.9 (headless mode) is for automation.
+It runs only in the folder you put it in.
+Its purpose is to be run periodically in the same folder (for example: Downloads folder).